GC-DRI/R/sections/02-functions.md

 object’s value doesn’t change until a new assignment is made.
 R will not hesitate to overwrite the value, giving you no warnings when you are doing so.
-So, be careful and always double-check that the object doesn’t already exist or you are sure in your intent to overwrite\!
+So, be careful and always double-check that the object doesn’t already exist or you are sure in your intent to overwrite!

 ``` r
 # assign a new number